DavidOsipov/systemd-sandboxing/README.md

 View the `guide.conf` file in the root of this repository for a short explanation of each option.
 Most comments come from `systemd.exec(5)` and `systemd.resource-control(5)` man pages.
 Most options come from all of the options that `systemd-analyze security` uses to score a service.

 ## Installation
-`systemd edit [service]` and paste the hardening.conf contents under `### Anything between here and the comment below will become the new contents of the file`
+`systemctl edit [service]` and paste the hardening.conf contents under `### Anything between here and the comment below will become the new contents of the file`

 ### cupsd
 The cupsd overrides have only been tested with an HP printer on the local network.
 Printers from other manufacturers or printers connected via a different interface (e.g. USB, SAMBA, etc.) may not work.
 Patches accepted.